At a glance: Run an Incrementality experiment to understand the true impact of your remarketing campaigns.

 Select an audience with a large user base and an event with high conversion rates.
 A large sample size is more likely to yield statistically significant results.

-Determine the ad networks you want to test and the percentage of the audience that will be sent to each.
+Determine the ad networks you want to test.
+The split percentage will be divided equally between them (but you can adjust the percentage of the audience that will be sent to each).

 Best practice: 1-3 ad networks